thomasghobril/apparitionAgriculture/README.md

 ### data_to_graph2.py
 This script extracts the biodiversity data and maps it on our hexagonal partition of the world.
 It also generates some plots to visualize the data.

+### tif_files.ipynb
+This script processes the WorldClim 2.1 .tif files (temperature, precipitation, topography).
+It formats them in terms of [value, longitude, latitude] for future mapping on the hexagonal partition of the world.

 ## Data generated for the models